-For this week’s installment of our summer series, we spoke with Max Georgiadis, a senior at Washington High School.
+For this week’s installment of our summer series, we spoke with Gracie Pruitt, a senior cheerleader at Purcell High School.

-Q: What is one of your favorite memories from powerlifting in high school?
+Q: What’s one of your favorite memories from cheerleading in high school?

-Q: Are there any strange superstitions that you believe in as an athlete?
+Q: Do you have any strange superstitions you believe in?

-Q: A lot of people are inspired by another athlete and may kind of structure their game around how that person plays or performs.
-Do you model your game around any athlete, past or present?
-If not, whose lifts are comparable to yours and your approach in the weight room?
+Q: A lot of people are inspired by another athlete and may kind of structure their game around how that person plays.
+Do you model your game around any cheerleader past or present?
+If not, who would you say your style of performance is most comparable to?

 Q: How do you set yourself apart from other student-athletes?
-What makes your game special or different?
+What makes you special or different?

-Q: When you have a bad meet or lift, what do you do to take your mind off things or reset from that?
-Do you have any hobbies that you lean on besides lifting?
+Q: When you have a bad performance or competition, what do you do to take your mind off things or reset from that?
+Do you have any hobbies that you lean on away from the field?

 Q: Obviously, a lot of students look forward to the summer to get away from school.
 Do you have any plans or are you doing anything this summer?
 If so, what are they?

-Q: Do you see yourself pursuing your sport out of high school?
+Q: Do you see yourself pursuing cheer at the next level?
 If not, what are your plans for the future?

 Q: What advice would you give to your younger self?

-Q: What is one of the biggest challenges you face as a high school student-athlete?
+Q: What’s one of the biggest challenges you run into as a student athlete?

-Q: When you step into the weight room, what’s your biggest motivating factor?
+Q: When you step onto the field and get ready to perform, what’s your biggest motivating factor?
 What’s your why?

 No comments on this item Please log in to comment by clicking here